Civil Rights/Equity Grievance Procedures

 No one shall be required to file a complaint with an individual who is hostile to him/her and/or who engages in or has been alleged to have engaged in conduct which could be considered discriminatory.

-The individual with the complaint is encouraged to speak with NHTI’s Civil Rights/Equity Coordinator.
+The individual with the complaint is encouraged to speak with NHTI’s Title IX and Civil Rights/Equity Coordinator.
 This conversation will be confidential and considered an informal review of the incident.
 An attempt to resolve the alleged complaint within ten (10) working days will be initiated by the Coordinator.
 If a resolution cannot be reached through these informal means, a formal investigation will be initiated.
 Every attempt will be made to maintain the anonymity of the individuals involved.

 Formal grievance reporting procedures must be initiated within one year of the alleged violation.
 Investigations shall be conducted with particular care to preserve the confidentiality of all persons involved.
 Only those who have an immediate need to know (including, but not necessarily limited to, the investigator(s), the grievant(s), the respondent(s), and NHTI President) shall be provided with the identity of the grievant, the respondent, and the allegations.

 All involved persons shall be afforded the opportunity to submit information relevant to a complaint.
 All parties contacted in the course of an investigation shall be advised of the necessity of confidentiality and that any breach of confidentiality shall be treated as misconduct subject to disciplinary action.

 The investigation will be conducted within thirty (30) calendar days of receipt of a written complaint.
 If additional time is required to ensure a thorough investigation, this time may be extended.